shackpank/marsha/README.md

 Now we're talking.

-I've done basics like true, false and nil, Fixnums, Floats, strings that just contain ASCII/latin1 chars, and Arrays.
-Next up is hashes.
+I've done basics like true, false and nil, Fixnums, Floats, strings that just contain ASCII/latin1 chars, arrays and hashes.
+Coverage of what _can_ be serialized is far from exhaustive.

 ### OK, That Suits My Needs